 95% of CleverProfits clients run their business entirely from their home office on their laptops.
 About 9 times out of 10, they do not qualify to claim any depreciation or vehicle deductions against their business income.
 This means that buying a vehicle in their business does not yield any tax benefit whatsoever.

-For the rare online business owner that DOES regularly travel to client sites and networking opportunities, buying a vehicle for the business can provide a lucrative tax benefit.
-However, it MUST be done correctly.
-Avoiding the traps and pitfalls are paramount to maximizing the vehicle deduction.
+For the rare business owner that DOES regularly travel to client sites and networking events, buying a vehicle for the business can provide a lucrative tax benefit.
+However, you must avoid the traps and pitfalls in order to maximize the vehicle deduction.

 The Tax Code allows business owners to claim vehicle deductions in limited circumstances.
-There are two methods you can use to claim a vehicle write-off on your tax return.
+There are two methods you can use to claim a vehicle write-off on your tax return: the actual expense method or the standard mileage rate method.

 Actual expense method